 Residence Las Olas / Presidente Intercontinental Cancun – KM 7.5

 This is one of my favorite beaches in Cancun.
-It’s not the easiest beaches to get to, but it’s well-worth the effort.
+It’s not the easiest beach to get to, but it’s well worth the effort.
 The best place to enter this beach, in my opinion, is in front of Plaza Caracol (where Súper Chedraui Selecto is located).

 The high-end apartment building, Las Olas, is situated here.
 But you won’t be able to use its facilities as they’re only for the residents.
 At the Presidente Intercontinental, however, there’s a watersports center that’s open to the public and offers a lot of fun activities.

 Coco Bongo / Hard Rock Café – KM9.5

 This is another one of Cancun’s most popular beaches because it offers a ton of activities from restaurants, to nightclubs, to beyond.
 You can find this beach right after Punta Cancun, and use the Coco Bongo parking lot which only charges 10 pesos (US$0.5) for 3 hours.
 An interesting trivia here is that Coco Bongo nightclub is owned by the famous Hollywood actor Jim Carey.